kadnode - P2P name resolver daemon

 -

-Also provide a --peerfile argument to let KadNode backup its
+Also provide a --peerfile argument to let KadNode load its

-peerlist on shutdown and every 24h.
-This ensures successful bootstrapping on
+peerlist on startup and store on every 24h and shutdown.
+This ensures

-TLS.
-The other one uses raw secret/public keys and is hence called bob.
+certificates and TLS.
+The other one uses raw secret/public keys and is hence

 Typically there are two KadNode instances involved.